sboseSIT/CPE551_Group_Project_F25/README.md

   There is also a provided Pytest file.
 By running this file, users can gain an understanding of which data types this program accepts and which it does not.
 The first test checks whether a given time frame correctly matches a corresponding TimeOfDay, and this test passes when using fake_data and the predefined test timestamps.
 The next two tests attempt to validate the data files, "fake_data" and "fail_fake_data" against the expected numeric_columns.
 The first of these tests passes, while the second does not, as "fail_fake_data" includes data containing string values, which is not the correct data type for this program.

 **How to Use:**
+After downloading the Github as a .zip file, please unzip to the directory of your choice.
+Ensure that the necessary libraries are all installed.
+These include pandas, numpy, matplotlib, and pytest.
+These can be installed using pip install for windows.
+Double check that the .csv file is in the same location as the python scripts and jupyter file.

   The main code file that will be used for this project is labeled as "Bose_Giardino_FinalProject".
 Upon hitting the run button, the user is prompted with the message: "Enter 'ALL' to see dataset stats ('X' or 'x' to exit)".
 Typing 'ALL' will display the total records for the dataset (7200 in this case) as well as the average energy use, temperature, and humidity across all data points.
 Once 'X' is entered, the user is provided with a test that demonstrates the functionality of the code.
 This test shows the first few rows of the DataFrame, with the added columns TimeOfDay and Temperature (F).
 Then, a test function is displayed showing the average energy, temperature, and humidity for the pre-defined test parameters: Industrial for Building, High for Occupancy, and afternoon for Time of Day.